wxg4net/awesome-revelation/README.md

  4. Reload rc.lua and try the keybinding __Modkey + e__

  It should bring all clients to the current tags on all screens and set the layout to fair.
- You  can focus clients with __cursor__ then press the left button to select, or select by pressing the keys shown in the hint boxs.
+ You  can focus clients with __cursor__ then press the __left__ button to select, or you can direct focus on the client by pressing the corresponding key shown in the hint box.
 Press the mouse right button to zoom the client or __Escape__ to abort.

 ### Configuration